 No matter how bad food is, salt can make it better or at least edible.
 If you don’t have a good supply of salt in your survival pantry, you should make a habit of buying salt every time you go to the grocery store.
 Salt will come in handy as a seasoning during a crisis and there are many uses for it, outside the kitchen as well.

 If you managed to get lard and salt, you need to get some cornmeal as well because it is better to keep on hand than flour.
-Corneal requires fewer ingredients to make bread, and it has a longer shelf life.
+Cornmeal requires fewer ingredients to make bread, and it has a longer shelf life.
 A few 5lb bags of cornmeal should last until the emergency situation ends.
 You can make a skillet cake using just lard, salt, and cornmeal and I had the pleasure of eating such food on various occasions during my camping trips.
 You can even add the peanut butter that is next on the list!

 Although peanut butter can get expensive if stockpiled alongside your other survival foods, it is a tasty source of protein and much-needed fat.
 If you are forced to do some last minute shopping, make sure you get some peanut butter as well.
 You’ll be glad to have this quick snack on hand during an emergency.
 You could survive only on hardtacks and peanut butter if you are required to do so.
 Peanut butter can last for years past its expiration date if stored properly.